Skip to main content

 🌸 A Short Practice with Long Benefits

 Try starting tonight.
 Pick up a book you enjoy, set a timer for 15 minutes, and let the words pull you in.
-With time, this simple practice becomes a steady anchor—supporting clarity, emotional balance, and long-term brain health in a way that feels gentle and sustainable.
+Over time, this simple practice becomes a steady anchor—supporting clarity, emotional balance, and long-term brain health in a way that feels gentle and sustainable.

 Popular posts from this blog